mbalous/blog/minimal_cpp_fmt.md

 ```

 ### Indexing tuples
-Since one of the primary goals of the excercise is to escape operator hell without giving up type safety, I knew I would need tuples in one form or other.
+Since one of the primary goals of the excercise is to escape operator hell without giving up type-safety, the first tool I reached for was tuples.
 One major problem with tuples in C++ until recently was iteration, the situation improved somewhat in C++17 with support for variadic fold-expressions.
+There's no reason in my mind why something comparable to the code below couldn't be included in future standards.

 ```
 template <typename...Args, typename Func, std::size_t...Idx>